 The Seventies: though the actual time period is not specified, you'd be forgiven if you thought this series was set in the seventies.
 Manami's car, film cameras instead of video, (can one even get Super-8 film anymore?) the dial phones, the apparent lack of any computers or cell phones, and the complete lack of all non-alien high tech all appear to place this work in the late seventies or early eighties at the latest, an impression reinforced by Ichika's and Kaito's "back then" past-tense narration.
 Only Tetsuro's caller ID phone seems remotely contemporary.

-"Mio is a nudist" was a popular fan theory given how frequently she was shown casually nude at home in previous episodes, although she outright confirms it in episode 7 in response to a stalker calling her an exhibitionist.
+"Mio is a nudist" was a popular fan theory given how frequently she was shown casually nude at home in previous episodes, until she outright confirmed it in episode 7 in response to Tetsurou's stalker calling her an exhibitionist.

 Shipper on Deck: Kanna attempts to do this in episode 5 when Remon suggests that Tetsuro and Ichika be the main actors.
 It backfires horribly on her though, as he gets himself "killed" twice in the film (the second time claiming to be the brother of the first guy who "died"), and Kaito is forced to take part in playing the new male lead.